Supporting local fine & performing arts since 1956

 Our mission is to raise funds and award scholarships to graduating seniors who plan to continue their studies in the fine or performing arts in college.

 Giving back to the community

 Each year since 1956 the Neshaminy Valley Music Theatre has produced a full Broadway-type musical stage show.
 The proceeds of the production contribute to a scholarship fund which is awarded to graduating seniors of the Neshaminy School District who plan to continue their studies in the fine or performing arts.

 Our most prestigious grant is the Evelyn McLean Memorial Scholarship, named for the founder of the organization.
 Additional scholarships are awarded annually, including the Joseph J. McGlade Memorial Scholarship, the George W. Kinsley IV Memorial Scholarship for Students of the Woodwind Instruments and the Dotti Gelenberg Memorial Scholarship as well as other grants, the number and size of which are determined by the financial success of the production.

-We are very pleased to have awarded a total of four grants for 2019 and are most proud to announce the following recipients of our 2019 scholarships.
+We are very pleased to have awarded a total of three grants for 2020 and are most proud to announce the following recipients of our 2020 scholarships.

 Evelyn McLean Memorial Scholarship

 Molly’s career goal is one day to be a music teacher.
 She feels that music is the universal language and finds much passion in spreading it!
 She is a vocal artist and was a member of the Neshaminy Concert Choir for three years and the high school’s elite Select Choir her final year.
 Outside of school, Molly is the director of the Neshaminy High School Women’s Choir, an a cappella auditioned group.
 In her free time, she also composes music, which she often performs in local restaurants as part of a musical duo called Passing Mars.
 Molly will attend Bucks County Community College, planning to transfer to a four- or five-year university to pursue her Bachelor degree in Music Education.